 The list you're viewing is made up of different family members like Mark Cavendish and Lord Frederick Cavendish.The information on this page of prominent House of Cavendish members can help answer the questions, “Who was in the House of Cavendish?” and "Who is part of the House of Cavendish?

-Lord Frederick Charles Cavendish PC was an English Liberal politician and protégé of the Prime Minister, William Ewart Gladstone.
-Cavendish was appointed Chief Secretary for Ireland in May 1882 but was murdered only hours after his arrival in Dublin.... more
+- Lord Frederick Charles Cavendish (30 November 1836 – 6 May 1882) was an English Liberal politician and protégé of the Prime Minister, William Ewart Gladstone.
+Cavendish was appointed Chief Secretary for Ireland in May 1882 but was murdered only hours after his arrival in Dublin, a victim of the politically motivated Phoenix Park killings.... more

-Sir Thomas Cavendish was an English explorer and a privateer known as "The Navigator" because he was the first who deliberately tried to emulate Sir Francis Drake and raid the Spanish towns and ships in the Pacific and return by circumnavigating the globe.
+- Sir Thomas Cavendish (19 September 1560 – May 1592) was an English explorer and a privateer known as "The Navigator" because he was the first who deliberately tried to emulate Sir Francis Drake and raid the Spanish towns and ships in the Pacific and return by circumnavigating the globe.
 While members of Magellan's, Loaisa's, Drake's, and Loyola's expeditions had preceded Cavendish in circumnavigating the globe, it had not been their intent at the outset.
 His first trip and successful circumnavigation made him rich from captured Spanish gold, silk and treasure from the Pacific and the Philippines.
-His richest prize was the captured 600 ton sailing ship the Manila Galleon Santa Ana.
-He was knighted by Queen Elizabeth I of ...more on Wikipedia
+His richest prize was the captured 600 ton sailing ship the Manila Galleon Santa Ana (also... more